 How we operate

 Stewarts is almost unique in the way that administrative support is provided to qualified solicitors.
-We employ paralegals to work on a one-to-one basis with the partners, senior solicitors and associates.
-We do not employ personal assistants but we do have a team of administrators, word processing operators and general office assistants on hand.
+We employ paralegals to work on a one-to-one basis with the partners and associates.
+Support is also provided from our business services teams, personal/executive assistants, word processing operators and general office personnel.

 Opportunities to progress